ajhutchins/Jeopardy/README.md

     }
 ```

 11. Cool!
 Just remember that this won't close our windows out automatically - we just have the function created TO close it.
 Add a ```setTimout()``` function to each so the user doesn't have unlimited time.
-This doesn't need to be your final timer right now, so don't get hung up.
+This doesn't need to be your final time right now, so don't get hung up.
 Just get the code added so it works when you want it to.

 12. Now our buttons should be connected to our modals, which just need event listeners to work.
 Let's add those (make 25):